-You may start classes but need to have the bill completely satisfied before you are able to register for the next term; you will be held responsible for any unpaid tuition Late fees are assessed monthly until bill is satisfied.
+You may start classes but need to have the bill completely satisfied before you are able to register for the next term; you will be held responsible for any unpaid tuition.
+Late fees are assessed monthly until the bill is satisfied.

 What is the process if I’m eligible for a refund?